IBM/flocker-driver/README.md

     multipath -ll  # Make sure no error appear.
    ```

-- Verify that the hostname of the Flocker node is defined on the relevant storage systems with the valid WWPNs or IQN of the node.
+- Verify that the hostname of the Flocker node or the hostname configured in the agent.yml file is defined on the relevant storage systems with the valid WWPNs or IQN of the node.

 - For iSCSI - Discover and login to the iSCSI targets of the relevant storage systems:
     * Discover iSCSI targets of the storage systems portal on the host